Jorge Corrales

-Jorge Luis Corrales Cordero (born 20 May 1991) is a Cuban professional footballer who plays as a defender for USL League One club Texoma FC, and for the Cuba national team.
+Jorge Luis Corrales Cordero (born 20 May 1991) is a Cuban former professional footballer who played as a defender for USL League One club Texoma FC, and for the Cuba national team.

 Club career

 Corrales began his career in 2009, playing for FC Pinar del Río in his hometown of Pinar del Río.
 He was the captain of FC Pinar del Río from 2011 until 2015, when he was loaned to FC Sancti Spíritus.
 Corrales was named Pinar del Río's MVP in the 2012, 2013, and 2014 seasons.
 He tallied 20 assists and 6 goals during his more than 80 appearances for FCPR.

 In 2015, Corrales obtained a US Visa from the U.S. Embassy in Havana and arrived in Miami to visit family and friends.
 Corrales joined amateur Miami-based Fortuna SC in October 2015.
 Fortuna SC had a strong Cuban contingent and included full Cuban senior international players Ariel Martinez and Dario Suarez, and under-23 internationals Brian Rosales, Frank López García and Yendry Torres.

 While in Miami, he decided to initiate the necessary legal proceedings to obtain a work permit and legally live in the United States to pursue a professional soccer career.
 Following a successful tryout with Miami FC, he signed for the newly created team in January 2016.
 He joined Fort Lauderdale Strikers in June the same year.
 Corrales joined the Tulsa Roughnecks FC on 2 March 2017.
 He transferred to Chicago Fire in Major League Soccer on 14 September 2017.

 On 7 August 2019, Corrales was traded to Montreal Impact in exchange for Micheal Azira and a second-round 2020 MLS SuperDraft pick.

 Corrales joined USL League One club Lexington SC on January 17, 2024.
 He was released by Lexington following their 2024 season.

 Corrales signed with Texoma FC on 30 January 2025, ahead of the team's inaugural season in USL League One.